Vertically transmitted infection: Treatment

 Some vertically transmitted infections, such as toxoplasmosis and syphilis, can be effectively treated with antibiotics if the mother is diagnosed early in her pregnancy.
-Many viral vertically transmitted infections have no effective treatment, but some, notably rubella and varicella-zoster, can be prevented by vaccinating the mother prior to pregnancy.
+Many viral vertically transmitted infections have no effective treatment, but some, notably rubella and varicella-zoster, can be prevented by vaccinating the mother before pregnancy.

 Pregnant women living in malaria-endemic areas are candidates for malaria prophylaxis.
 It clinically improves the anemia and parasitemia of the pregnant women, and birthweight in their infants.

 If the mother has active herpes simplex (as may be suggested by a pap test), delivery by Caesarean section can prevent the newborn from contact, and consequent infection, with this virus.

-IgG_{2} antibody may play a crucial role in prevention of intrauterine infections and extensive research is going on for developing IgG_{2}-based therapies for treatment and vaccination.
+IgG_{2} antibody may play a crucial role in preventing intrauterine infections, and extensive research is ongoing to develop IgG_{2}-based therapies for treatment and vaccination.

 Prognosis

 Each type of vertically transmitted infection has a different prognosis.
-The stage of the pregnancy at the time of infection also can change the effect on the newborn.
+The stage of pregnancy at the time of infection can also change the impact on the newborn.